-Not only for Mitsubishi warranty lookups but also Mitsubishi part numbers, the use of Mitsubishi Vin Decoder is very significant.
+Not only for Mitsubishi warranty lookups but also for Mitsubishi part numbers, the use of the Mitsubishi Vin Decoder is very significant.
 Other factors are:

 - To check before purchase for primary vehicle data available.

-- To check for the vehicle's specification to know the matching parts in the case of replacement or repair.
+- To check for the vehicle's specifications to know the matching parts in the case of replacement or repair.

 - To verify the consistency of vehicle information obtained from vehicle records or accessible by the seller.